WRF Software & Computation

 In addition to WRF-related environment settings, there may also be settings specific to particular compilers or libraries.
 For e.g., local installations may require setting a variable like MPICH_F90 to ensure the correct instance of the Fortran 90 compiler is used by the mpif90 command.

-How the WRF Build Works
+WRF Build Mechanics

 The two steps in the WRF build process are configuration and compilation.